Liesing: Mountains and rivers

 The most important water course in Liesing has always been the Liesingbach.
 The "Reiche Liesing" flows from the west through Kalksburg, where it is joined by Gütenbach, which drains part of the Lainzer Tiergarten.
 Below Kalksburg, the Kalksburger Graben joins the Reiche Liesing underground, before it joins the "Dürre Liesing" to form the "Liesing".
 The canalization of the Liesing has been recently partially restored to a natural form.
-In the northern part of the district, the ponds, alte Ziegelteiche, Figurenteich and Steinsee (the latter not accessible to the public) can all be found along the Liesing.
-South of Siebenhirten, is the Schellensee lake which is also closed to the public.
+In the northern part of the district, the ponds, alte Ziegelteiche, Figurenteich, and Steinsee (the latter being inaccessible to the public), can all be found along the Liesing.
+South of Siebenhirten is the Schellensee lake, which is also closed to the public.

 District sections (Bezirksteile)

 Liesing was formed from eight previously independent communities.
-In the east is Inzersdorf, where the large industrially and commercially used areas as well as the fruit and vegetable market are found.
-This was also previously the location of the Inzersdorfer company named after the district.
-To the west of Inzersdorf is Erlaa, which today is best known for the large residential apartment complex (Wohnpark Alt-Erlaa) located north of the old centre of the village.
-The adjacent Siebenhirten, to the south, is also mainly residential and is connected to the U-Bahn on the U6 line by the terminal station of the same name.
+In the east is Inzersdorf, where large industrial and commercial areas are located, as well as the fruit and vegetable market.
+This was also previously the location of the Inzersdorfer company, named after the district.
+To the west of Inzersdorf lies Erlaa, which is best known today for the large residential apartment complex, Wohnpark Alt-Erlaa, located north of the old centre of the village.
+The adjacent Siebenhirten, to the south, is primarily residential and is connected to the U-Bahn on the U6 line by the terminal station of the same name.
 The Liesing industrial park is also part of Siebenhirten.
-West of Siebenhirten is the area of Liesing which lends its name to the whole district.
+West of Siebenhirten is the area of Liesing, which lends its name to the whole district.
 In addition to the old centre with its town hall (Bezirksamt) and bus & rail connecting point, the eastern part of Liesing is also used for commercial purposes.
-North of Liesing is Atzgersdorf, with a mixture of low-density housing and commercial areas along the railway line, with little access to green areas.
-In the northwest of the district, is the village of Mauer, with low-density housing, vineyards, and the largest share of the Vienna Woods.
+North of Liesing lies Atzgersdorf, featuring a mix of low-density housing and commercial areas along the railway line, with little access to green areas.
+In the northwest of the district is the village of Mauer, characterised by low-density housing, vineyards, and the largest share of the Vienna Woods.
 South of Mauer are Rodaun and Kalksburg, both of which are extensively green and retain largely intact village structures.